Embedded-CSEG-DECE-UWI/Lab1_Q3_816027279/README.md

-# _I2C Example_
+# ECNG3006 Lab 1 Question 3

 * This example will show you how to use I2C module:

-    * read external i2c sensor, here we use a MPU6050 sensor for instance.
+    * read external i2c sensor, here we use a ADS1115 sensor.

 ## Pin assignment

 * master:
-    * GPIO14 is assigned as the data signal of i2c master port
+    * GPIO0 is assigned as the data signal of i2c master port
     * GPIO2 is assigned as the clock signal of i2c master port

 ## How to use example